 Anita Utas was born in London, Ontario, and now resides in Ottawa.
 She received her honours Bachelor of Arts degree in Art History at Western University where she studied painting and drawing under Paterson Ewen and Duncan de Kergommeaux.
 She went on to complete her Bachelor of Education, also at Western University.

 After working as an art teacher with the public school board, Anita traveled overseas and spent seven years teaching in international schools in South East Asia and South America.
 She has traveled extensively and draws upon these experiences as inspiration for her landscape paintings.
-Her love for animals is expressed in her new series of wildlife paintings to be used for animal related fundraisers.
+Her love for animals is expressed in her continuing series of wildlife paintings.

 Anita has been painting professionally for over fifteen years.
 Her work is included in corporate and private collections in Canada, the U.S.A., and Europe.
 Her influences include Paterson Ewen, William Turner, Caspar David Freidrich, and Harald Sohlberg.